About NIJ's Office of Research and Evaluation

 Organization of the NIJ Office of Research and Evaluation

-ORE is led by Office Director Dr. Seri Irazola and comprises three divisions:
+ORE is led by Acting Office Director Chris Tillery and comprises three divisions:

-- The Violence and Victimization Research Division — led by Dr. John Picarelli, includes the following substantive areas: intimate partner violence, sexual violence, stalking, teen dating violence, children exposed to violence, violent victimization, human trafficking, and elder abuse and mistreatment.
+- The Violence and Victimization Research Division — includes the following substantive areas: intimate partner violence, sexual violence, stalking, teen dating violence, children exposed to violence, violent victimization, human trafficking, and elder abuse and mistreatment.

 Justice Systems Research Division — led by Dr. Angela Moore, includes the following substantive areas: policing, courts, corrections (community and institutional), race and crime, and drugs and crime.